 Darryl L. Walker, Sr. is serving his 5th three year term on ACERA’s Board after being elected as its inaugural Alternate Safety Board Trustee.
-In this capacity, Mr. Walker votes in the absence of other elected members, participates on all committees, and is a member of the Investment Committee.
+In this capacity, Mr. Walker votes in the absence of other elected members, participates on all committees, and is a member of the Investment and CEO Succession Committees.
 This ensures elected member Board representation at all times.
 In May of 2008, Mr. Walker was elected to the SACRS (State Association of California Retirement Systems) Board of Directors where he was elected to serve as Secretary and Vice-President.
 Mr. Walker currently serves on the Advisory Council for NASP (National Association of Securities Professionals.

 During his tenure as a trustee, Deputy Walker has completed the CALAPERS Principles of Pension Management Program at Stanford Law School, the University of Pennsylvania Wharton School Pension and Investment Management Program, the National Conference on Public Employee Retirement Systems Trustee Educational Development Seminar at Harvard, and the SACRS – UC Berkeley Haas School of Finance Public Pension Investment Management Program twice.